codahale/veil/docs/src/design/mres.md

 ```

 The resulting ciphertext then contains, in order: the [`veil.sres`](sres.md)-encrypted headers, random padding,
-a series of ciphertext and MAC pairs, and a [`veil.schnorr`](schnorr.md) signature of the headers, padding, and
+a series of ciphertext and MAC block pairs, and a [`veil.schnorr`](schnorr.md) signature of the entire ciphertext.
-ciphertext.

 ## Decryption